iwwwish/SmileViz/README.md

 2. error in the smile will be displayed (dynamic)
 3. you will not need internet

-More about the application can be found in my blogpost.
+More about SMILES Visualizer can be found in my blogpost.